vansh-frontend/delicious-bites/README.md

   <h2 align="center">delicious bites Website</h2>

-Cryptex is a fully responsive cryptocurrency website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+delicious bites Website is a fully responsive food  website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

 <a href="https://deliciousbite.netlify.app/"><strong>➥ Live Demo</strong></a>